May 30, 2019

 Line 5c: This likely will be zero.

-Line 6a: Enter the Plan assets at the beginning and end of year in the two columns.
-If your account only includes marketable securities, your financial provider (e.g., Fidelity, Vanguard) will provide you the asset values.
-Assets include rollovers, transfers received from other plans and investment gains/losses.
+Line 6a: Enter the Plan assets at the beginning and end of the year in the two columns.
+If your account only includes marketable securities, your financial provider (e.g., Schwab, Fidelity, Vanguard) will provide you with the asset values.
+Assets include rollovers, transfers received from other plans, and investment gains/losses.

 You should aggregate assets across all accounts for the employer (e.g., if you and your spouse both have balances with the employer, you would add them together for both columns).